Track (moving medium): Rotating

 A track (Note: Sometimes called a band.) on a rotating magnetic disk or drum normally (Note: The RCA Data Record File (DRF) used a spiral track.) runs for the circumference of the medium.
 All tracks on a magnetic drum have the same capacity.

-Early rotating drives recorded bits at a constant angular density and all tracks had the same data capacity.
-On all contemporary disk drives a track contains fixed length sectors.
+Early rotating drives recorded bits at a constant angular density, and all tracks had the same data capacity.
+On all contemporary disk drives, a track contains fixed-length sectors.
 However, some older disks and drums recorded variable length records, and the DASD subsystems supported for general use by IBM's flagship operating systems simulate the Count Key Data (CKD) organization.

-The first disk drive, the 1957 IBM 350 disk storage, had ten 100 character sectors per track; the tracks on contemporary disk drives are substantially larger.
+The first disk drive, the 1957 IBM 350 disk storage, had ten 100-character sectors per track; the tracks on contemporary disk drives are substantially larger.

 In the early days of the industry sectors were referred to by several other names.

 Drums

 All tracks on a rotating drum have the same data capacity.
-Early drums were used for main memory, and tracks were divided into fixed length words, typically 36 bits for use on binary computers and ten digits plus sign for use on decimal computers.
-Drums used for auxiliary storage typically had fixed length sectors, but the IBM 7320 on the IBM 7090 and 7094 had variable length records controlled by a format track and the IBM 2301, 2303 and 7320 on the S/360 had variable length CKD records.
+Early drums were used for main memory, and tracks were divided into fixed-length words, typically 36 bits for use on binary computers and ten digits plus sign for use on decimal computers.
+Drums used for auxiliary storage typically had fixed-length sectors, but the IBM 7320 on the IBM 7090 and 7094 had variable-length records controlled by a format track and the IBM 2301, 2303, and 7320 on the S/360 had variable length CKD records.

 Disks

-The first disk drive, the 1957 IBM 350 disk storage, had ten 100 character sectors per track and recorded at a constant angular density; the tracks on contemporary disk drives are substantially larger and are recorded at a constant linear density, so that outer tracks contain more data than inner tracks.
-Most of the industry designed disk drives with fixed length sectors, however the IBM 1301 and IBM 1302 on the 7000 series had variable length records controlled by format tracks and all DASD on S/360 had variable length CKD records.
+The first disk drive, the 1957 IBM 350 disk storage, had ten 100-character sectors per track and recorded at a constant angular density; the tracks on contemporary disk drives are substantially larger and are recorded at a constant linear density, so that outer tracks contain more data than inner tracks.
+Most of the industry designed disk drives with fixed-length sectors; the IBM 1301 and IBM 1302 on the 7000 series had variable length records controlled by format tracks, and all DASD on S/360 had variable length CKD records.
 Although IBM supports FBA and SCSI disk drives on IBM Z, its flagship z/OS operating system only has limited support for SCSI drives and requires CKD drives for most functions.

 Virtual Geometry

 Starting with the 3350, IBM offered disc drives with new geometries that could present the appearance of older disk drives.
-At the present time almost all IBM mainframes use DASD subsystems that look like 3390 drives but use SCSI disks and SSDs to actually store the data.
+At the present time, almost all IBM mainframes use DASD subsystems that look like 3390 drives but use SCSI disks and SSDs to actually store the data.